-If an appeal is not approved, the student will not be eligible for financial aid until the student meets the satisfactory academic progress standards or can demonstrate that he/she can be successful by completing a minimum of six credits that are required for their program with a minimum 2.5 GPA and paying for said coursework on their own.
-After completion of that semester, the student can submit a second appeal request form to the Financial Aid Office for reconsideration by the appeal committee to allow financial aid reinstatement.
+If an appeal is not approved, the student will not be eligible to receive financial aid.
+Students may reestablish eligibility by meeting the satisfactory academic progress standards on their own for a future evaluation.
+A student may also submit a new appeal, but only after demonstrating success by completing a minimum of three credits that are required for their program, with a minimum 2.0 GPA, and paying for said coursework on their own.
+After completion of that semester, the student can submit a new appeal request form for reconsideration by the appeal committee demonstrating new circumstances.